stuyvesant-cs/dwlessons/nextcs/05_git.md

 ### Do it (continued)!

-5. Find your processing program.
+5. Find your processing program from Tuesday.
 If you didn't specify otherwise it should be a folder called _Sketchbook_ in your home directory.
-6. Move your program into your cloned repository (you can use the GUI to move the file).
+6. Move your program into your cloned repository (you can use the GUI or CLI to move the file).
 7. In the terminal, tell git to _add_ the file:
    - `$ git add FILENAME`
 8. _Commit_ your changes: